 Here is a video showing how to brew Golden Monkey tea.
 For those asking about the glass teapot with infuser in the video, that link takes you to a post reviewing the 10 best.

 Many people already have an account with Amazon.com so it is probably the easiest place to buy tea online.
-The best Golden Monkey tea I’ve found on Amazon is this one from Teavana.
+The best Golden Monkey tea I’ve found on Amazon is this one from Golden Moon.

 Art of Tea has the highest quality Organic Golden Monkey I’ve found online.
-It is actually a bit cheaper than the one from Teavana above, but I like it a lot better.
+At the time of writing, it was actually a bit cheaper than the one from Golden Moon above, but I like it a lot better.